academe/csv-importer-improved/readme.txt

 == Upgrade Notice ==

-= 0.4.1 =
-Fix some function name clashes with other CSV import plugins.

-= 0.4.0 =
-Some fixes for WordPress 4.4

 = 0.3.8 =
 Added a check to see if the user is allowed to create posts and pages prior